robert-winkler/MeteoMex/README.md

 # Microcontroller board
 The MeteoMex devices are built on a **Wemos D1 mini** board (<https://wiki.wemos.cc/products:d1:d1_mini>) which features a ESP8266 microcontroller @80 MHz, 4 Mb flash memory, 80 Kb RAM, 11 digital I/O pins and 1 analog I/O pin.
 The board comes with WiFi support, weights only 3 g and has very low energy consumption, which makes it an ideal platform for IoT applications.

+# Circuit design files
+The `Fritzing-PCB` directory contains the ciruit design files for the MeteoMex aeria and Meteomex terra Wemos shields.
+The files can be viewed and edited with Fritzing <https://fritzing.org/home/>).

 # Programming with Arduino IDE
 The Wemos/ESP8266 is compatible with the Arduino platform (<https://www.arduino.cc>) and therefore can be programmed over the USB port with the Arduino IDE (<https://www.arduino.cc/en/Main/Software>).
 For programming the Wemos, you need to install the ESP32 additional boards from https://dl.espressif.com/dl/package_esp32_index.json in the Arduino IDE and **choose the correct device: LOLIN/Wemos D1 R1.** Otherwise, you might "brick" it forever (happened to me..)!
 You also should be careful with the pinout of the Wemos D1 mini board (see <https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/>), if you modify the programs/ add functions.
 The GPIO pins on the Wemos D1 mini have different descriptions than the Arduino Pins.
 E.g. the Wemos D1 mini analog pin A0 corresponds in the programs to pin 17, and D1 to pin 5.